 Classified by material

-Building formworks are classified by the materials used, such as wood, steel-wood, steel, steel-bamboo, plywood, plastic, fiberglass, and aluminum alloy formworks.
+Building formworks are classified into different types of formwork in building construction based on the materials used, such as wood, steel-wood, steel, steel-bamboo, plywood, plastic, fiberglass, and aluminum alloy formworks.

 Wood building formworks can use various tree species according to local conditions, but generally, they are made of pine and fir.
 Due to the large amount of wood consumed and low reuse rate of wooden formworks, they should be used as little as possible, or not at all in reinforced concrete structures.
 Steel-wood formworks are fixed formworks made of angle steel as the frame and wood as the panel.
 Their advantage is that they can fully utilize short timber and can be used multiple times.